Forensic Science, B.S.

 SLU's forensic science major follows the guidelines for accreditation standards of the Forensic Science Education Programs Accreditation Commission (FEPAC).

-SLU has two concentrations within the forensic science major for students to choose from: Criminalistics or Crime Scene Investigation.
+There are two concentrations within the forensic science major for students to choose from: criminalistics or crime scene investigation.
 Both of these concentrations provide students with the hands-on application of scientific techniques to investigations.

-The Crime Scene Investigation concentration is an interdisciplinary concentration combining forensic science, criminal justice, psychology, and introductory biology/chemistry courses for those students interested in work in fields such as crime scene investigation, death investigation, fingerprints and firearms.
-The crime scene concentration also provides paths for law school and graduate school.
+The crime scene investigation concentration is an interdisciplinary concentration combining forensic science, criminal justice, psychology, and introductory biology/chemistry courses for students interested in fields such as crime scene investigation, death investigation, fingerprints and firearms.
+The crime scene investigation concentration also provides paths for law school and graduate school.

 Fieldwork and Research Opportunities